Restoring balance between

 Prehistoric Park Seasonal Closure

-Prehistoric Park will be closed for the season as of October 27th, 2025.
+Prehistoric Park is closed for the season as of October 27th, 2025.

 Malayan tapir, 'Sempurna'.
 Photo credit: Jeremy Dwyer-Lindgren/Woodland Park Zoo.